Charlotte Office 704-815-6055

 Can Someone with Bipolar Disorder Qualify for Social Security Disability Benefits?

-Home / Blog / Social Security Disability / Can Someone with Bipolar Disorder Qualify for Social Security Disability Benefits?
+Home / Blog / Can Someone with Bipolar Disorder Qualify for Social Security Disability Benefits?

 Yes, depending on the severity and other factors, Social Security disability benefits may be awarded to someone who is disabled due to Bipolar Disorder.